drd/react-isomorphic-boilerplate/README.md

 Then you'll need to hit port 5858 on the remote server/VM, which may or may not be available depending on firewalls.

+### Bundling

+Once your application is ready to go, you can create all the bundled and precompiled javascript files by executing `npm run-script bundle`.
+This will execute with `NODE_ENV=production`, toggling the environmental switches in `webpack.config.js`.

 ## TODO